Calculating principal eigen-functions of non-negative integral kernels: particle approximations and applications: Particle approximations for principal eigen-functions and related quantities

-The first main contribution of the present work is to propose the algorithm below.
-It may be regarded as an approximation of the afore-mentioned power method, with computations performed on a stochastic grid which is defined by an interacting particle system.
-The parameters of the algorithm are: $N$, the particle population size; $n$, the (half) time-horizon; and $\mu$, an initial probability distribution.
+Algorithm \ref{alg:pf} has parameters: $N$, the particle population size; $n$, the (half) time-horizon; and $\mu$, an initial probability distribution.
 As we shall see, the values of $N$ and $n$ influence the accuracy of the approximation and the choice of $\mu$ turns out to be somewhat unimportant.
-A more precise probabilistic specification of the algorithm is given in Section \ref{sec:Particle-approximations}.

 We will take the random function $h_{n,2n}^{N}$ as an approximation of $h_{\star}$ and the random kernel

 as an approximation of $P_{\star}$.
 Note that, if so desired, each $h_{p,2n}^{N}$ appearing in the algorithm can be evaluated at any point $x\in\mathsf{X}$, but each step of the backward recursion actually requires evaluation of $h_{p+1,2n}^{N}$ \emph{only} on the random grid $\left\{ \zeta_{p+1}^{i};i=1,...,N\right\} $.
 Further note the subscripting in $P_{(n,2n)}^{N}$ is not the semigroup index notation of (\ref{eq:semi_g_notation}), and pertains only to the particular kernel in (\ref{eq:intro_P_N_defn}).
 Occurrences will be kept to an absolute minimum.